ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 Prior to velocity field optimization, all data were rigidly transformed to a common space.
-Using the centroids for the common label set of each DevCCF atlas, each atlas was rigidly aligned to the space of the P56 atlas In order to determine the landmark correspondence across DevCCF stages, the multi-metric capabilities of ``ants.registration(...)`` were used.
+Using the centroids for the common label set of each DevCCF atlas, each atlas was rigidly aligned to the space of the P56 atlas.
+In order to determine the landmark correspondence across DevCCF stages, the multi-metric capabilities of ``ants.registration(...)`` were used.
 Instead of performing intensity-based pairwise registration directly on these multi-label images, each